 PHIL 450A.
 FINAL EXAM REVIEW QUESTIONS

-The Final Exam will be held in Savery 136 on Friday March 22 at 3:30 pm.
+The Final Exam will be held in Smith 304 Friday Dec.
+13 at 2:30 pm.
 PLEASE BRING ONE OR MORE BLANK EXAM BOOKS AND A PEN TO THE EXAM.
+I will no longer accept pencil.
 EXAM BOOKS WITH NOTES WRITTEN ON THEM OR WITH PAGES MISSING WILL NOT BE ACCEPTED.
-The final exam will be approximately the same length as the midterm, so there should not be any time pressure to finish by the designated time.
 Please answer all questions completely, but concisely.
-Answer in complete sentences.
+ANSWER IN COMPLETE SENTENCES.
+The exam will consist of selections from the following questions.
+You will have approximately 100 minutes to complete the exam.
+To complete the exam in 100 minutes, it will be important to have thought out your answers in advance.
 In preparing for the exam, you are encouraged to discuss these questions with other members of the class, and to discuss what the relevant considerations would be in answering them.
 However, each student is expected to develop his/her own answers to the questions.
 You should not discuss the wording of an answer or attempt to come up with an agreed upon answer.
 If you draft answers to the questions, you should not show your draft answers to others, nor should you read or copy someone else's draft answers.
-Final Exams will be available for pick-up during the first week of spring quarter in the Philosophy Department Office, Savery 361.
-If you would like your Final Exam mailed to you, please bring a sufficiently large, stamped, self-addressed envelope to the Final Exam and insert it inside your blue book.
-The exam will consist of selections from the following questions:
+Graded exams will be available for pick-up in the Philosophy Department Office (Savery 361) during the first week of winter quarter.
+If you would like your Final Exam mailed to you, please bring a sufficiently large, stamped, self-addressed envelope to the Final Exam and insert it inside your exam book.

 1. Explain or distinguish the following terms.
 You may use examples to do so: